conan-io/docs/tutorial/creating_packages/build_packages.rst

 Conditionally patching the source code
 --------------------------------------

-If you need to patch the source code the recommended approach is to do that in the ``source()`` method.
+If you need to patch the source code, the recommended approach is to do that in the ``source()`` method.
 Sometimes, if that patch depends on settings or options, you have to use the ``build()`` method to apply patches to the source code before launching the build.
 There are :ref:`several ways to do this <examples_tools_files_patches>` in Conan.